neondatabase/website/content/docs/connect/passwordless-connect.md

     web_access
    ```

+   The passwordless connect feature connects to the first database created in the branch.
 To check the database you are connected to, issue this query:

    ```sql
    SELECT current_database();